 Simple treatments for tennis elbow

-In most cases, we try simple treatments such as activity modification, oral ibuprofen, tennis elbow brace, and exercises to strengthen the forearm and shoulder.
+In most cases, we try simple treatments such as activity modification, oral ibuprofen, a tennis elbow brace, and exercises to strengthen the forearm and shoulder.

 What is PRP?